crystalthedeveloper/theme-switcher-app/README.md

 This will appear in the footer of the chosen Webflow site — or users can paste it manually into Webflow’s **Project Settings → Custom Code** section.

+The script is lightweight and runs only after the page has fully loaded, ensuring no impact on site performance.

 ---

 ## 📁 Pages Overview